-Adam Rutherford, Chief Mental Health Officer Health & Rehabilitation Services, Department of Corrections Email: adam.rutherford@alaska.gov of Corrections facility - of which 30.4% (or 18,323) were identified as beneficiaries.
+Adam Rutherford, Chief Mental Health Officer Health & Rehabilitation Services, Department of Corrections Email: adam.rutherford@alaska.gov identified as beneficiaries.
 Of the 30.4% of the population that were identified as beneficiaries, approximately 22.3% of them were diagnosed with a psychotic disorder or schizophrenia.
 Some beneficiaries may have both disorders; thus, this percentage may be overestimated.
 Because of the potential overestimate of those that were eligible for specialized reentry services, it is possible that the percentage of those served is higher.

-FY2019 is the first full year of indicator data.
+• FY2019 is the first full year of indicator data.
 The FY2019-FY2021 average will serve as the averaged baseline for this indicator.

 The DOC has specialized reentry services focused on meeting the needs of beneficiaries diagnosed with a mental illness, substance use disorder, or those who are dually diagnosed.
-The DOC recognizes that mentally ill offenders recidivate at more than twice the rate of nonmentally ill offenders, and it is the DOC's goal to reduce clinical relapse, reduce legal recidivism, and increase successful reentry for this vulnerable demographic.
+The DOC recognizes that mentally ill offenders recidivate at more than twice the rate of non-mentally ill offenders, and it is the DOC's goal to reduce clinical relapse, reduce legal recidivism, and increase successful reentry for this vulnerable demographic.
 The DOC has two specialized release programs designed to aid in transitioning and maintaining seriously mentally ill offenders in the community.